WRITTEN BY MOLLY | EVERYTHINGSHIHTZU.COM

 He or she may perform some tooth extractions to allow the remaining teeth to rearrange in a comfortable position for your dog.

 Shih Tzus can develop some ear problems, which can cause hearing loss and pain.

 Hearing problems can be the result of infection or mites and parasites.

 If your dog is experiencing a hearing issue, you may notice that he frequently shakes his head or scratches and rubs his ears.
 In some cases, you may notice a foul smell or dark discharge when cleaning the ears.

 When you notice your dog behaving this way or exhibiting foul smells or discharge from his ears, you should take him to visit his vet.

 Usually, the vet can treat the condition with some cleaning and ear drops.

 When Max and Rufus first came to live with us, both of them had mites in their ears.
 Fortunately the vet discovered this condition and was quick to clean it up, but Rufus continued to have problems.

 If you came near his ears, he would recoil and snap.

 We took him back to the vet, where they discovered his condition was so severe that he had to be muzzled to prevent him from snapping at the vet during his examination.

 It turned out that his ears were badly infected.

-The vet was able to treat this condition, and now Rufus lets us rub and clean his ears without raising a fuss.
+The vet was able to treat this condition, and now Rufus lets us rub and clean his ears without raising much of a fuss.

 Ever since then, we make sure he gets his ears checked and cleaned by his vet on every visit!

 Shih Tzus and other breeds are prone to some joint and back problems.

 These issues can have a heavy impact on your dog’s quality of life, so knowing which signs and symptoms to look for can help your furry best friend be a happy doggy!

 These are also known as slipping kneecaps.
 In small dogs, such as Shih Tzu, the kneecaps can pop out of place and cause discomfort or pain.